Baked Herb Omelet with Feta & Mushrooms

 Yield: 4 to 6 main-course servings

 An oven-baked omelet is an easy way to add fresh garden greens and herbs to your summer table.
-This version, adapted from Wild Flavors, combines earthy mushrooms with tangy feta and yogurt.
+This version of a baked herb omelet, adapted from Wild Flavors, combines earthy mushrooms with tangy feta and yogurt.
 It calls for either fresh mint, fresh oregano, or calamint, a minty cousin with strong oregano undertones--feel free to use whichever one you happen to have on hand.
 "Chop your herbs roughly, not finely," chef Didi Emmons advises.
 "If they're chopped too finely, you'll kill the oils--and the flavor."

 Warm the olive oil over medium heat in a large skillet.
 Add the onion and cook, stirring, until transparent, about 6 minutes.
 Add the garlic and the shiitakes, and cook, stirring, until the mushrooms are tender, about 5 minutes.
 Season with 1/4 teaspoon salt and 1/4 teaspoon pepper, and remove from the heat.